 The original open source GNOME version I wrote is still active in the Linux world and, last time I checked, has about ~50,000 users or so.
 This, though, is the online version that does the same and then some, and will work wherever you are.
 Currently the project is in Alpha, but hopefully will reach Beta soon enough.

 Lockbox is a personal password manager and a place to store all kinds of private info.
 It's super-secure as the information is encrypted right here in your browser, and nobody but you will be able to access it.
 For your convenience, the encrypted information bundle is synchronized with the servers, so that it is accessible from all your devices.
 Lockbox is completely free and intends to stay that way.

 For ten years or so my day job was working on the Parse.ly Analytics Dashboard so I'd be amiss not to talk about it for a moment.
 With a pretty small development team, we managed to create world-class analytics product that is now used by people in big publishing names like Conde Nast and Bloomberg.
 Every now and then a user would drop a line to the success team on how much they love dash and how simple the interface is, and that gave me all the warm and fuzzies.

 Sulylife.com - A Sustainability-Oriented Online Aggregator Store

-sulylife.com is an aggregator store meant for sustainability-conscious people who shop at big outlets like M&S, Uniqlo, Gap, and so on.
-The idea is to allow users to shop more sustainably, and educate them on the go.
+sulylife.com was an aggregator store intended for sustainability-conscious people who shop at big outlets like M&S, Uniqlo, Gap, and so on.
+The idea was to allow users to shop more sustainably, and educate them on the go.

-I was the sole developer of the project and managed to implement a robust and well functioning MVP: the thing was chugging along and barely any money was required to run it.
-It was crawling the product sides via Zyte, provided faceted filtering and full text search via ElasticSearch, auto-scaled through Google Cloud, and offered a progressive web app that looked good regardless of form-factor and device via Vue.
+Being the sole developer, I managed to implement a robust and well functioning MVP.
+The thing was chugging along with barely any money required to run it.
+It crawled product sites via Zyte, provided faceted filtering and full text search via ElasticSearch, and auto-scaled on Google Cloud.
+The progressive web app running on Vue worked well and looked decent regardless of form-factor.

 Things I've Written